cj-wong/sorter-gpm-takeout/README.md

 ⚠ **These corrections do not take in account any other context, only their associated field.
 This means that when a value matches, it will be unconditionally substituted with its replacement.**

+For instance, if you put `"abc": "ABC"` under `"Artist"`, an artist (or group artist) whose name contains `abc` will now be changed to `ABC`, even if `abc` is in the middle of the name.

-If any of the fields are missing, they will be substituted with an empty dictionary within [config.py](sorter/config.py).
+*If any of the fields are missing, they will be substituted with an empty dictionary within [config.py](sorter/config.py), but will not be used in corrections.*

 ## Disclaimer